 (a) the Attorney-General; and

-(b) the custodial agency in whose custody the death happened and to the Minister responsible for that agency; and
+(b) the agency the deceased person was in the care or custody of when the death happened and the Minister responsible for the agency; and

 (c) the Australian Institute of Criminology; and

-(d) if the deceased was an Aboriginal person or Torres Strait Islander—an appropriate local Aboriginal legal service; and
+(d) if the deceased was an Aboriginal or Torres Strait Islander person—an appropriate local Aboriginal legal service; and

 (e) any other person whom the coroner considers appropriate.

-(2) The coroner must make available a copy of a report of the findings into a death in custody to—
+(2) The coroner must make available a copy of a report of the findings into a death in care or death in custody to—

 (a) a member of the immediate family of the deceased or a representative of that member; and